Obada-gh/code201-reading-notes/Process&Design.md

 * You can use grouping and similarity to help simplify the information you present.

+This Tutorial Will help you a lot [w3schools](https://www.w3schools.com/).

 ##### *writen by OBADA ALHAWJREH.*

 My name is obada jaber, I’m 27 years old, I studied Mechanical engineering and i graduated from al balqa applied university, i am now a software student.
 [OBADA ALHAWJREH](https://github.com/Obada-gh).